gcampbe95/Eng3/README.md

 ## Robot_Claw

 ### Description
-In this assignment we were tasked with designing a robot gripper with a single actuator.
+In this assignment, we were tasked with designing a robot gripper with a single actuator.

 ### Evidence